dummy-co-der/mb-dynamic-form/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173` (or the port Vite assigns).
+The frontend will be available at `http://localhost:3000`.

 ### Building for Production